Noodle-Dev/Java_HandLight_Control/README.md

 1. Connect your Arduino via USB
 2. Make the following circuit
 3. Materials:
-   -Arduino UNO
+   -Arduino UNO,
-   -3 Leds (Red, Green and Blue)
+   3 Leds (Red, Green and Blue),
-   -3 220 Ω Resistors
+   3 220 Ω Resistors,
-   -Male to Male cables (Use diferent colors)
+   Male to Male cables (Use diferent colors)
    ![Alt text](Demo_Ino_Img.png)
    Make sure to bridge to ground the resistors